dependencies we are going to need

 #collapse-show

-weights.set_index(= crosses + ['Total'] # put currency names instead of country names weights.index
+weights.index = crosses + ['Total'] # put currency names instead of country names

 weights